gpittarelli/clj-ssq/README.md

 non-deprecated SSQ queries listed on protocol's wiki page.
 Each of these functions accepts a hostname/ip address parameter (as a string) and a port number.
-They all return a promise that will receive either the requested data, or an error object of the form `{:err :timeout}` or `{:err :compression-unsupported}` (the latter indicating that the response is compressed, a protocol feature that modern Source engine servers do not use and is not currently supported by this library).
+They all return a promise that will receive either the requested data, or an error object of the form `{:err :timeout}`, `{:err :socket-timeout}`, `{:err :port-unreachable}`, `{:err :io-exception}`, or `{:err :compression-unsupported}` (the latter indicating that the response is compressed, a protocol feature that modern Source engine servers do not use and is not currently supported by this library).
+When relevant, error objects may also have an `:exception` key with the exception that caused the query to fail.

-They also accept two optional timeout keyword parameters, `:timeout` and `:socket-timeout` (given in milliseconds; both default to 3000). `:timeout` is the time required for a complete answer to be received and delivered to the promise, whereas `:socket-timeout` is the time allowed for each UDP datagram to arrive (some responses are
+The query functions also accept two optional timeout keyword parameters, `:timeout` and `:socket-timeout` (given in milliseconds; both default to 3000). `:timeout` is the time required for a complete answer to be received and delivered to the promise, whereas `:socket-timeout` is the time allowed for each UDP datagram to arrive (some responses are